HEAPLab/NVBitFI-common-mode-failures/README.md

 ## Supported Fault Models

 We **only** support the augmented injection mode `FLIP_SINGLE_BIT`.
 For this mode, common-mode injection is enabled, the fault pattern is applied **identically across all SMs**, ensuring deterministic behavior for a given configuration.
-While in theory functional, we do not advise to use any of the other fault models within NVBitFI, as we did not evaluate them in coexistance with the multi-sm failure
+While, in theory, functional, we do not advise to use any of the other fault models within NVBitFI, as we did not evaluate them in coexistance with the multi-sm failure

 ## Use Cases